mblakley4/DSA-Big-O/README.md

     return result;
 }
 ```
+Fibonacci sequence.
 O(n) this iterates from 0 to the input and performs one expression per operation

-## Efficient Search
+## An Efficient Search
 ```javascript
 function efficientSearch(array, item) {
     let minIndex = 0;